Tanjy55/tp/docs/DeveloperGuide.md

 export n/QUOTE_NAME
 ```

-- On success the UI prints a confirmation message (e.g. "Exporting quote: <QUOTE_NAME>") and `invoice.pdf` is created/overwritten in the directory where the program was started.
+- On success the Ui prints a confirmation message (e.g. "Exporting quote: <QUOTE_NAME>") and `invoice.pdf` is created/overwritten in the directory where the program was started.

 #### Example (full workflow)